Noise-induced Synchronization of Crystal Oscillators: Abstract

 \section{Abstract}

-Experimental study on noise-induced synchronization of two uncoupled crystal oscillators is presented.
-The circuit consists of two Pierce oscillators that are isolated from each other and receive a common noise input from function generator.
-As the noise intensity is increased, coherent motions of the Pierce oscillators is enhanced and eventually their in-phase synchronization is achieved.
-Compared to periodic forcing signals such as square and sinusoidal waveforms, the synchronization has been induced more efficiently by the noise input, which requires less amount of the input power.
-Our experimental framework should be of practical use for synchronizing clocks of multiple CPU systems, distributed sensor networks, and other engineering devices.
+Experimental study on noise-induced synchronization of crystal oscillators is presented.
+Two types of circuits were constructed: one consists of two \textit{Pierce} oscillators that were isolated from each other and received a common noise input, while the other is based on a single \textit{Pierce} oscillator that received a same sequence of noise signal repeatedly.
+Due to frequency detuning between the two \textit{Pierce} oscillators, the first circuit showed no clear sign of noise-induced synchronization.
+The second circuit, on the other hand, generated coherent waveforms between different trials of the same noise injection.
+The waveform coherence was, however, broken immediately after the noise injection was terminated.
+Stronger modulation such as the voltage resetting was finally shown to be effective to induce phase shifts, leading to phase--synchronization of the \textit{Pierce} oscillator.
+Our study presents a guideline for synchronizing clocks of multiple CPU systems, distributed sensor networks, and other engineering devices.

 \keywords{Noise-induced synchronization, Crystal oscillator}